masonmedia/vuepress-docs/docs/src/ui/components.md

 ## Intro

-As mentioned, TAM uses BootstrapVue for base UI and css framework.

-For components however, while we technically use Bootstrap, our component "library" is made up of an amalgam of customized "interactions" not limited only to Bootstrap.
+While we technically use Bootstrap, our component "library" is made up of a customized amalgam of "interactions" not limited only to Bootstrap.

-While we do us BS tabs, navs/navbar, modals, and accordion, our carousel is from a (great) third party library, Swiper.js, and other components (flipcards, sticky scroll section, overlay/expand cards) are not specifically related to Bootstrap except for using native css styles/classes.
+While we do us BS tabs, navs/navbar, modals, and accordions, our carousel is from a (great) third party library, Swiper.js, and other components (flipcards, sticky scroll section, overlay/expand cards) are not BS components except for using native Bootstrap css styles/classes.

 ## Component concept

 RTE Components are not actually "components" in the modern sense of the word.
-They are not self contained, they are not imported or shared throughout an application, and they are highly customized from course to course (styling, javascript, JSON, LMS: see below).
-This makes them very difficult to port from one project to another.
+They are not self contained, they are not easily "reused" or reusable, they are not imported or shared throughout an application, and they are highly customized/differentiated from course to course (styling, javascript, JSON, LMS: see below). **This makes them very difficult to port from one project to another.**

 ## Javascript, JSON, LMS interactions